Applied Microbes 2024 | Applied Microbes conferences | London, UK

 Researchers, academics, industry professionals, students, and anyone interested in the dynamic world of applied microbiology and its transformative effects on various sectors.

 Join us at the 9th World Conference on Applied Microbiology and Beneficial Microbes, where knowledge meets innovation, and together, we pave the way for a more sustainable and interconnected future.
-We look forward to welcoming you to Rome, Italy this February 15-16, 2024.
+We look forward to welcoming you to London ,UK this October 21-22, 2024.

 Register now to secure your spot in this enlightening journey of discovery and progress.